MohammmedDawood/deploy-a-static-website-on-aws/README.txt

 I have changed the Project name to be my Name Mohammed Dawood.

-and here is the git hub link fot the repo: https://github.com/MohammmedDawood/deploy-a-static-website-on-aws
+and here is the github link for the repo: https://github.com/MohammmedDawood/deploy-a-static-website-on-aws

 Here is the access to the website: